damianhakert/damianhakert.github.io/source/handbook/customer-success/demo-script/index.html.md

+---
+layout: markdown_page
+title: "Demo Script"
+---

-### This demonstration is designed to show customers the highlights of GitLab and the basics of the Gitlab Flow.
+This demonstration is designed to show customers the highlights of GitLab and the basics of the Gitlab Flow.

-# Prerequisites
+## Prerequisites
 - Access to a GitLab instance
 - Ability to create a project
 - If Internet access is available, start at this URL while logged in: https://gitlab.com/

-# OVERALL NAVIGATION
+## OVERALL NAVIGATION

-## Front page navigation
+### Front page navigation

 - Screen areas
  - Left hand navigation bar
   - Top - Open and close navigation bar